omahacodeschool/git-protocols/README.md

 - What assignment or project is this repository for?
 If you don't know the answer, you're not ready to create a repository yet.
 - Where on your machine is this project going to live?
-- Where is your current working directory?
+- What is your current working directory?

 Answers to the above questions are necessary before you can move on.